bevacqua/woofmark/readme.markdown

 ## `chunks`

-Describes the current state of the editor. <sub>Please ignore undocumented functionality in the `chunks` object.</sub>
+Describes the current state of the editor.
+This is the context you get on command event handlers such as the method passed to `editor.runCommand`. <sub>Please ignore undocumented functionality in the `chunks` object.</sub>

 #### `chunks.selection`